aymerick/raymond/README.md

 })
 ```

-Will simply panics, because we call it with one argument, and it expects two.
+Will simply panics, because we call the helper with one argument whereas it expects two.

 #### Automatic conversion